Random Utility with Unobservable Alternatives: Bounds for Unobservable Choice Probabilities

 \section{Bounds for Unobservable Choice Probabilities}

-In the previous section, we established a necessary and sufficient condition for an incomplete dataset to be RU-rationalizable.
-Given this result, in this section we obtain bounds for unobservable choice probabilities.
+In this section we obtain bounds for unobservable choice probabilities.
 In practice, predicting unobservable choice probabilities is important.
 Recall, for instance, the transportation example (Example 1) in Section \ref{sec:examples}.
-In this example, how people commute is not observable unless they use public transportation (i.e., $X=\{ \text{bus, train, walk},$ $\text{drive}\}$ and $X^*=\{ \text{walk, drive}\}$).
+In this example, how people commute is not observable unless they use public transportation.
+That is, $X=\{ \text{bus, train, walk},$ $\text{drive}\}$, $\tilde{X}=\{\text{bus, train}\}$, and $X^*=\{ \text{walk, drive}\}$.
+(Remember that $\tilde{X}$ is the set of observable alternatives and $X^*$ is the set of unobservable alternatives.)
 Suppose that the government is considering introducing a new tax on gasoline to encourage people to commute by public transportation.
-To assess the potential impact of the new policy, it is crucial for the government to know the percentage of people who commute by private car.
+To assess the potential impact of the new policy, it is crucial for the government to know the percentage of people who commute by private cars.

 The most naive approach is merely to bound the fraction below by zero and above by the percentage of people who did {\it not} use public transportation.
-We will observe that this naive approach corresponds to the {\it outside option approach}, in which the analyst aggregates all unobservable alternatives into a singular category, termed the outside option.

-A more careful way, which is the main object of interest here, is to characterize the upper and lower bounds of missing choice frequencies, assuming the choices are consistent with the random utility model.
-While the naive approach, which corresponds to the outside option approach, is almost uninformative, the more careful approach that we are proposing in this section is likely to produce a finer prediction and to be helpful in policy making.

-In this section, we will propose a method to compute the upper and lower bounds of missing choice frequencies assuming that the dataset is RU-rationalizable.
-We apply the method to a rich dataset obtained by \cite{mccausland2020testing}.\footnote{The dataset is rich and unique in the sense that the authors collected all choice frequencies from all subsets of alternatives to test the random utility model.} We then compare the bounds we obtain with the bounds the naive approach implies.
-By doing so, we clarify the difference between the naive approach and our approach and demonstrate the practical importance of our approach.
+In Remark \ref{rem:bound_naive2}, we will observe that this naive approach corresponds to the outside option approach.
+The main purpose of this section is to show that specifying the available alternatives as precisely as possible in each choice set allows us to improve the bounds, assuming the random utility model.
+We first demonstrate this with only the monotonicity condition in Section \ref{subsec:mono_bounds}.
+Then in Section \ref{subsec:tightbounds}, we further improve the bounds by using the full implication of the random utility model.